FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/index.md

     <li>All effects can work together or individuall.
 Saves GPU/CPU usage if the effect is not in use.</li>
 </ul>

+See more on Itch.io.

 ## FAQ

 ### What platforms does Post-Processing FX support?
-Everything.
-Post-processing has been carefully designed to be compatible with all platforms.
+Everything, except HTML5 (v5.0+).
+Post-processing has been carefully designed to be compatible with most platforms.
 Please note that there may be some unknown bugs (probably shader-related) on platforms that we don't test often, so always report bugs if you find one, so we can take a look.
 The project uses pure GML simple logic with no dependency, so it shouldn't be a problem.

 ### Is it difficult to import into an existing project?